Alluxio/alluxio/docs/en/api/FS-API.md

 out.close();

-// Create a file system with custom configuration InstancedConfiguration conf = new InstancedConfiguration(ConfigurationUtils.defaults());
+// Create a file system with custom configuration InstancedConfiguration conf = InstancedConfiguration.defaults();
-conf.set(PropertyKey.USER_BLOCK_SIZE_BYTES_DEFAULT, "256MB");
+conf.set(PropertyKey.SECURITY_LOGIN_USERNAME, "alice");
 FileSystem customizedFs = FileSystem.Factory.create(conf);
 AlluxioURI normalPath = new AlluxioURI("/customizedFile");
-// The newly created file will have the custom block size 256MB FileOutStream customizedOut = customizedFs.createFile(customizedPath);
+// The newly created file will be created under the username "alice" FileOutStream customizedOut = customizedFs.createFile(customizedPath);
 ...
 customizedOut.close();

-// NormalFs can still be used to create files with the default block size.
+// normalFs can still be used as a FileSystem client with the default username.
-// Likewise, using customizedFs will create files with 256 block size.
+// Likewise, using customizedFs will use the username "alice".
 ```

 #### IO Options